 - A 2% BHA product with a pH between 3 and 4.
-Maximum Strength Stridex*, Paula’s Choice Skin Perfecting 2% BHA Liquid Exfoliant*, and COSRX BHA Blackhead Power Liquid* (full review) all work, but any BHA with the correct percentage and pH will do.
+I have been using COSRX BHA Blackhead Power Liquid* (full review) for years, but any BHA with the correct percentage and pH will do.
 You can also try Stridex Maximum Strength Medicated Pads* for something stronger, but the Stridex is more drying.

 How to clear out your pores for fewer SFs

 Note: The best time to do this is in the morning, before your regular morning skin care routine.
 This way, you won’t have to cleanse first and then again at the end of this process.

-- Unless you’re using the BHA clay mask from The Ordinary, apply your BHA product.
+- Unless you’re using the BHA clay mask from The Ordinary, apply your BHA product first.
 (If you have dry or dehydrated skin, you may want to limit your BHA and the rest of this process to only the areas of your face where your SFs are most visible.)
 Because BHAs are oil soluble, they’ll be able to penetrate deep into the sebum filling up your pores, loosening the gunk to make it easier to remove with the following steps.
 Wait 20-25 minutes to allow the BHA to do its job.

 - Without washing off the BHA, apply your clay mask.
 Wait for however long the clay mask instructions specify.